platformsh/platformsh-docs/docs/src/development/local/ddev.md

 [DDEV](https://ddev.readthedocs.io/en/stable/) is an open-source tool to get local PHP development environments.
 It allows you use Docker in your workflows while maintaining a GitOps workflow.
-You get fully containerized environments to run everything locally without having to install tools (such as the Platform.sh CLI) on your machine.
+You get fully containerized environments to run everything locally without having to install tools (including the Platform.sh CLI, PHP, and Composer) on your machine.

 This guide assumes you have a project already running with Platform.sh and you have the code on your computer.
 If you're starting from scratch, first [create a project from a PHP template]({{% create-project-link template=true %}}).